 Why do we need Affirmations?

-We also have thoughts about our ability to control outcomes and be flexible in the face of difficulties or when our safety is threatened.
-These things are all part of your sense of self.
+Consider how humans think and interact.
+We have specific ideas about how we see ourselves and how we want to be seen.
+Our ability to control outcomes or remain flexible in the face of difficulties (like when our safety is threatened) is part of our sense of self.

 What’s the science?

-Benefits of Positive Affirmations:
+Benefits of Affirmations:

-- Encourage positive, happy thoughts and feelings
+- Encourage positive thoughts and feelings

 - Decrease stress